 4. Your air filter is dirty

-Your AC unit’s air filter traps dust, bacteria, dander, and other particles that can pollute your home.
 Without proper maintenance, air filters can clog and eventually accumulate mold.
-This restricts airflow and causes additional condensation to collect on the evaporator coils, creating a humid environment where mold and mildew thrive.
 Dirty water can also freeze on the evaporator coils, producing an unpleasant musty smell from your air conditioning unit.

-An HVAC technician can replace your air filter during routine maintenance or other service calls.
+During a routine maintenance check, an HVAC technician can replace your air filter, check for leaking refrigerant, and look for loud noises coming from your AC.
 If you suspect the evaporator coils are moldy, frozen, or both, it’s time to schedule maintenance.

 How to Get Rid of the Smell in Your Air Conditioner